 Brian Wallace – Small Wind Turbine Performance Evaluation Using Field Test Data and a Coupled Aero-Electro-Mechanical Model, Ph.D.
 Aerospace Engineering, 2015.
 (Currently Senior Engineer at Sikorsky Aircraft)

 Nicholas Ward – A Turbulence Intensity Similarity Distribution for Evaluating the Performance of a Small Wind Turbine in Low Wind Speed Regimes, M.S. in Energy & Mineral Engineering, 2015.
-(Currently Associate Engineer/Scientist at Energetics)
+(Currently pursuing Ph.D. in Wind Energy at Texas Tech)

 Peter Blasco – Ice Accretion Experiments and Wind Tunnel Investigation of Iced Wind Turbine Airfoil, M.S. in Aerospace Engineering, Aug.
 2015.
 (Currently Guidance, Navigation and Controls Engineer at Boeing)

 Neel Sheth – Performance Evaluation of the Whisper – 500 Wind Turbine, MEng, Aerospace Engineering, Spring 2015.
 (Currently Wind Power Applications Engineer at Mersen)

 Christine Lihn – Aerodynamic Testing of Micro-Scale Wind Turbines, M.S., Aerospace Engineering, Spring 2015.

 Bridget Dougherty, Developing a Business Plan for a Small Scale Wind Turbine.
 B.S.
 Energy Business Finance, Honors, Spring 2014.
 (Currently Investment Analyst at GE Energy Financial Services)